 I gave the top a coat of Cotton.

 I really like the look of chalk paint so much better than spray paint.

-This is the Rose Celebration Transfer and I only used four of the six panels included.
+I had only used four of the six panels included.

 I lightly sanded the top of my basket and the sides as well and cleaned up any dust before applying the transfer to the top with the burnishing tool that comes with the transfer:

 After the graphic was transferred, I used a razor blade to cut the transfer away from the edges of the basket, and then removed the plastic top sheet.